Biometric data, such as DNA, fingerprints and custody photographs, has commonly been used in policing for many years.

 The Scottish Biometrics Commissioner Act created the role of a new independent Biometrics Commissioner.

 The Scottish Biometrics Commissioner Act created the role of a new independent Biometrics Commissioner.
 Dr Brian Plastow took up post in April 2021.

 - support and promote the adoption of lawful, effective and ethical practices for the collection, use, retention and disposal of biometric data for criminal justice and policing purposes

 - keep under review policy, practice and the law covering biometric data

 - prepare, promote and monitor the impact of a code setting out recognised standards and information on good practice

 - raise public awareness of police powers and duties regarding biometric data

-The Commissioner will be appointed by and accountable to Parliament.
+The Commissioner is accountable to Parliament.

 The Act responds to recommendations contained in a 2018 report into the use of biometric data by the Independent Advisory Group on the use of Biometric Data.

 The Group made nine recommendations to improve the regime governing biometric data.